 By following these simple rules, OWU students and their guests will be able to enjoy the convenience and privilege of OWU’s on-campus parking.
 Please contact Public Safety at 740-368-2222 with questions.

 Below are the descriptions and parameters for each type of OWU parking permit and details for securing them.

-All parking permits are non-transferable.
+All parking permits are non-transferable and non-refundable.
 Vehicles with fictitious or altered permits, or permits not registered to the specific vehicles on which they are displayed, will be immobilized, or towed, and impounded at the owner’s expense.
 Any student parking on OWU property must purchase a parking permit.